 The tenth UK Go Challenge went ahead, with finals at Milton Primary School near Cambridge.
 23 young players took part in the finals.
 Gold was won by Oscar Selby, Silver by David Robson and Bronze by Melchior Chui.
 Top Girl was Roella Smith.
 Top junior school was Stamford Green from Epsom.

 The Youth Grand Prix continued.
 Oscar Selby ended with a huge lead, with 1411 points after the London Open.
 Second was Edmund Smith with 702 and third was Melchior Chui with 499.

 Oscar Selby also did well in "Child Genius" on Channel 4, where he eventually lost in the semi-final debating round to the tournament winner Shrinidhi, who is a Scrabble champion.

 The London Open ended the year as usual.
 109 players took part in the Open, more than in 2012.
 The winner on tie-break was Yuanbo Zhang, a 4d Chinese player at Nottingham University.
-Just losing out in second was Banjamin Drean-Guenaizia, 5d from France.
-Third was another Frenchman, Piere Paga, 4d, and UK's Andrew Simons, 4d, took fourth.
+Just losing out in second was Benjamin Drean-Guenaizia, 5d from France.
+Third was another Frenchman, Pierre Paga, 4d, and UK's Andrew Simons, 4d, took fourth.
 The Lightning was an all Finland final: Mikko Siukola, 4d, beat Janne Nikula, 1d.
 Boris Mitrovic and Fynn Bachmann won the Pair Go.